 A group of black suits and funeral-proper dresses pressed together for solace, for the comfort that comes from being close to people you love.
 Friends and family held onto each other so tight their knuckles turned white, huddled close even though the day was hot and sweaty.
 A few willow trees shrugging and swaying in the breeze.

 The graveyard caretaker was sitting in his house near the entrance.
 Air conditioned, away from the heat.
 I could see him through the window, leaned back in his armchair with his feet propped up on the coffee table.
 Watching TV that made him laugh.

 A pack of dogs moved toward the funeral.
 Mangy dogs with rib cages showing through matted fur.
 No one notices feral dogs from the street.
 Growling between graves.
 Everyone was so preoccupied with their grief that nobody saw them until they burst forward.

 You could hear the people scream, “Oh my god!”

-The dogs pounce.
-At least a dozen of them, snarling through yellow teeth wet and drooling.
-The casket wobbles and tips to the side and then crashes to the ground.
-Old Man Tate tumbles back out onto the grass in his powder blue suit.
+The dogs pounced on Old Man Tate’s casket.
+At least a dozen of them, snarling through yellow teeth wet.
+The casket wobbled and tipped to the side and then crashed to the ground.
+Old Man Tate tumbled back out onto the grass in his powder blue suit.
 The powder makeup on his face melting in the heat.
-His head nearly rolls off his shoulders.
-He lies in the grass like a dropped marionette, awkward, still dead.
+His head nearly rolled off his shoulders.
+His body on the grass like a dropped marionette, awkward, dead.
 His eyes open and glossy and staring up at the sky.

 But only for a moment.

-The dogs snatch Tate’s body up from the ground and drag him off and away between them.
-Disappearing as quickly as they came.
-Only his shoe and a diamond cuff link left behind.
+The dogs snatched Tate’s body from the ground and dragged him off between them, disappearing as quickly as they came.
+Only his shoe left behind.
 Followed by gasps and screams and yells.

-Tate’s daughter, a woman named Mae, let out a sob you could probably hear in Kansas.
+Tate’s daughter, a woman named Mae, let out a sob you could have heard in Kansas.